sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-403	Frog Jump    		40.6%	Hard
+first jump is 1, if last jump is k, then next jump could be k-1,k,k+1. check if frog can land on the last stone.
+- bfs: put all possible position in queue
+- dfs: check if any works prune.
+- dp:
+->>

+<<-417	Pacific Atlantic Water Flow    		41.9%	Medium
+dfs with two states.
+->>

 <<-489	Robot Room Cleaner    		71.5%	Hard
 given robot API: move, turnLeft,turnRight, clean design algorithm to clean the entire room.